nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `TAG` is not a field that can be used to sort suppliers.
 * `sortS` only sorts the active current list for suppliers.
     * e.g. If you findS previously and only 3 suppliers are displayed on the list, `sortS` will only sort the 3 suppliers
+* If a filtered list with no supplier listed is shown, `sortS` will be invalid.

 </div>